gracicot/gracicot/README.md

-- 👋 Hi, I’m @gracicot
+- 👋 Hi, I’m Guillaume Racicot
-- 👀 I’m interested in ...
+- I'm interested in developer experience, build system and libraries.
-- 🌱 I’m currently learning ...
+- When developers make a mess, it's because they lack the tools they needed
-- 💞️ I’m looking to collaborate on ...
+- I make the tools, usually in the form of library, dev environments and frameworks.
-- 📫 How to reach me ...
+- I mostly do C++, lil bit of rust on the side

 <!---
 gracicot/gracicot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.